Every common forstner bit size in metric measurements. Toto, we're not in Kansas anymore.

-Sick of the woodworking industry's sententious insistance on using imperial, when all you want is a simple, relateable mm measurement?
+Sick of the woodworking industry's sententious insistance on using imperial, when all you want is a simple, relatable mm measurement?
 We've got your back here at Timbecon, which is why we stock both metric and imperial versions of every major tool and fitting.

 Hell, when we can't find a good metric version, sometimes we just build it ourselves!